 Manage data caching and synchronize caches between display servers to get the best of both worlds: data streamed from the internet and reliable performance.

 And did we mention that WWT is free and open-source?
-It’s sponsored by the non-profit American Astronomical Society (AAS), the major organization of professional astronomers in North America.
+It’s sponsored by NumFOCUS, a nonprofit dedicated to supporting the open-source scientific computing community.

 WWT software development is planned and conducted in the open on GitHub.